CHARLESTON, W.Va. — West Virginia’s two leading universities can now invest more of their assets through their private fundraising foundations.

 Chancellor Hill said the money invested by WVU and Marshall would be short-term investments.

-“They will pull those out over the year as they need the money,” Hill said.
+“They will pull the best ESG funds over the year as they need the money,” Hill said.
 “At least in the short term they will be able to make more interest on those funds.”